arekkulczycki/hackable-engine/README.md

 Copy compiled <i>board.(...).so<i/> classes into board directory and revert board.py to the original state.
 The interpreter will now use the compiled board class which is 200-300% faster.

+##### Memory leaks

+The engine uses shared memory to handle common data between processes.
+In case of failures you will have memory leaks and later get tons of warnings or errors with regard to not cleaned memory.

 ### Run engine